-Our law firm has earned a reputation of defending the rights and interests of our pedestrian accident clients.
+Our Chicago law firm has earned a reputation of defending the rights and interests of our pedestrian accident clients.
 We are not only thoroughly experienced in personal injury law, we know how to assess the value of our clients’ injuries.
 This means accounting for not only your past damages, like medical bills, but future ones such as your inability to work.
 We have a network of trusted expert witnesses who help explain to juries how the accident happened and what sort of compensation is fair.

 We also know how to take on the insurance companies and attorneys who will work hard to deny you the payment you need.
 Insurers are in the business of limiting payouts as much as possible, and do not have your best interests in mind.
 Your attorney will negotiate with them and their lawyers to demand a settlement that truly accounts for your injuries.
 We will settle your case out of court if possible, but if necessary, we will take your case in front of a jury.